swup/docs/src/docs/getting-started/common-issues.md

 options that are explained in the section on [Reloading Scripts](/getting-started/reloading-javascript/).

 - [Trigger custom code](/getting-started/reloading-javascript/#triggering-custom-code) using hooks
-- Use the [Head Plugin](/plugins/head-plugin/) to load new script files into the current head element
+- Use the [Head Plugin](/plugins/head-plugin/) to insert new scripts into the head
-- Use the [Scripts Plugin](/plugins/scripts-plugin/) to re-evaluate new scripts in either head or body
+- Use the [Scripts Plugin](/plugins/scripts-plugin/) to run existing and new scripts in head or body

 ## Stylesheets of the next page are not loaded